How Long Does It Take For Google Ads To Work? (And The Truth About Why You’re Giving Up Too Soon)

 However, if you see a steady stream of clicks and impressions, just sit back and relax as Google works its magic.

-Your campaign will continue to gather data and become even more effective over time.
+Your campaign will continue to gather data and become even more effective at running Google Ads over time.

 Optimizing Your Google Ads Campaigns Without Compromising